perezjoan/Population-Potential-on-Catchment-Area---PPCA-Worldwide/README.md

 ## Global Objectives

 This repository contains the implementation of the PPCA (Population Potential on Catchment Areas) protocol, which is a part of the [EMC2 research project](https://emc2-dut.org/).
-The project aims to evaluate population potential within specified catchment areas using various data sources and machine learning techniques.
+The project aims at evaluating population potentials within specified catchment areas using [OpenStreetMap](https://www.openstreetmap.org/) and [Global Human Settlement](https://human-settlement.emergency.copernicus.eu/ghs_pop2023.php) data sources and machine learning techniques.

 ## Sample Data